danielj909/DogMicroService/README.md

 # Microservice for Dog REST endpoint

-This microservice provides a REST endpoint for dogs and registers itself with a localhost Eureka server.
+This simple microservice provides a REST endpoint for dogs and registers itself with a localhost Eureka server.
 The application is built using Spring Boot, Spring Data REST, Spring Cloud, and an H2 database.

 ## REST endpoints